rainerborene/map/README.md

 ### Map#colorize([animate])

-Set color of each path on the map.
+Update `fill` color of each path, animation disabled by default.

 ### Map#draw

-Draw `Map`.
-Useful if you change colors or size values.
+Draw on `el`.
+Useful if you have changed colors or size values.

-Note: You must name each path in your `SVG` document through the `id` attribute.

 ## License